puppetlabs-toy-chest/puppet-cloud_connection/README.md

 Now the user, pass, and location are available in the 'mycloudtype'.
 Note, this is only supported on types that have implemented such features.

+## Adding support for a type

+To bring in the required code, a type needs to require the credentials code and then include the module to bring in the methods.

+    require 'puppet_x/cloud/credentials'
+    include PuppetX::Cloud::Credentials
+    Puppet::Type.newtype(:mynewtype) do
+      ...
+    end